goodloop/autoware_auto_mirror/src/common/autoware_auto_common/design/comparisons.md

 Helper Functions: Comparisons
 ============

-The `comparisons.hpp` library is a simple set of functions for performing approximate numerical comparisons.
+The `float_comparisons.hpp` library is a simple set of functions for performing approximate numerical comparisons.
+There are separate functions for performing comparisons using absolute bounds and relative bounds.
+Absolute comparison checks are prefixed with `abs_` and relative checks are prefixed with `rel_`.

-There is additionally an XOR operator.
+The `bool_comparisons.hpp` library additionally contains an XOR operator.

-The intent of the library is to improve readability of code and reduce likelihood of typographical errors when using numerical comparisons.
+The intent of the library is to improve readability of code and reduce likelihood of typographical errors when using numerical and boolean comparisons.

 # Target use cases